 pH is defined as the decimal logarithm of the reciprocal of the hydrogen ion activity (a(H+ )), in a solution.

-Substances which show the acidic or basic behavior of other substance by change in colour are known as indicator.
+Substances which show the acidic or basic behavior of other substance by change in colour are known as indicators.

-Type of Indicator: There are many types of indicators.
+Types of Indicators: There are many types of indicators.
 Some common types of indicators are

 - Olfactory Indicator